Updated September 2023

 With a second opportunity to visit Helsinki, I was more than excited to make the return to Finland’s capital.
-Helsinki has always been a place of inspiration for the design, the proximity to the outdoors, and one of those cities that always surprises.
+Helsinki has always been a place of inspiration for design, the proximity to the outdoors, and one of those cities that always surprises.

 I returned to the same program and one I love to partake in.
 The goal is to live like a resident of Helsinki as there’s no set itinerary, no places I have to be.
-During the time, I stayed in an apartment in the heart of downtown, given a few travel recommendations, and the keys to discovering the city as I would like to.
+During that time, I stayed in an apartment in the heart of downtown, given a few travel recommendations, and the keys to discovering the city as I would like to.

 Much of Helsinki had changed since I had been there last.
 New museums, restaurants, and coffee shops were sprinkled throughout, all places I was excited to explore.
 But at the same time, it hadn’t.
 There was still that friendly welcome I remembered from the last visit.

 The Ultimate Helsinki Travel Guide

 How Do I Get Around Helsinki?

 The best part of visiting Helsinki is no car is needed.
 On arrival at Helsinki Airport, take the “L or P” train between Terminals 1 and 2 right to the city center in 30 minutes.
 Be sure to purchase a ticket before boarding.
 Once in town, the metro and bus system is extensive.
 I took Uber pretty frequently as it’s not terribly priced, else, the city of Helsinki is incredibly walkable.

 What Language Do They Speak in Helsinki?